Atharva12210985/AI-Powered-Static-Timing-Violation-Debugger-/README.rst

 - Support for multiple STA engines beyond OpenSTA.
 - Visualization improvements for timing paths and violation hotspots.
 - Integration with **OpenLane** for a complete open-source P&R + STA flow.
+- Cloud API for automated timing analysis at scale.

 License
 -------
 This project is licensed under the **MIT License**.

 See the ``LICENSE`` file for details.